dotnet/docs-aspire/docs/community-toolkit/ollama.md

                     .AddDataVolume();
 ```

-## Accessing the Ollama server in other services
+## Access the Ollama server in other services

 The Ollama hosting integration exposes the endpoint of the Ollama server as a connection string that can be accessed from other services in the application.